 More free time

 With less “stuff” to take care of, you’ll free up so much time.
-Think of all the time you spend organizing and cleaning and storing your things throughout the month.
+Think of all the time you spend organizing and cleaning, and storing your things throughout the month.
 If you didn’t have as many items calling for your attention, how would you spend that time?
-I don’t know about you, but I can think more fun things to do than taking care of my things!
+I don’t know about you, but I can think of more fun things to do than taking care of my things!
 You’ll still have to clean and caretake.
 No getting away from that fact.
 But both will be easier and take much less time, simply because there are fewer things!

 A calm home environment

 I get overstimulated fairly easily…too much to see or too much drawing my attention makes it hard to relax.
 And that’s not ideal when it comes to your own home.
 A cozy minimal style will make your home a more calming place to relax and recharge!

 Cozy minimalism doesn’t have to be bare and colorless.
 Use color and bold patterns if you want!
 Your home can still look decorated.
 You can feel free to have collections of things that make you happy, things that give you energy instead of demanding your energy to maintain.